 Things to do at Rubicon Reservoir

-Fishing Rubicon River
+Fishing the Rubicon River

-Recommended baits Rubicon Reservoir
+Recommended baits for the Rubicon River

 • Scrub worms